The Projection Problem: When You Live Beyond Other People’s Imaginations

 Often, for anyone with a complex condition, this results in:

-Not because the symptoms are unclear, but because the other person's internal model cannot accommodate them.
+Not necessarily because the symptoms are unclear, but because the other person's internal model may not accommodate them.

 Relevance to Sympa

-The Projection Problem illustrates why so many medically complex people struggle to be taken seriously: most interpretations begin inside someone else's head, not yours.
+The Projection Problem illustrates one reason medically complex people can struggle to be understood: interpretation often begins inside someone else's existing model.

 Naming the pattern gives it boundaries.
-Once you can see projection as a structure—not a personal slight—you can recognize when a conversation is no longer about your experience at all.
+Once projection is visible as a structure rather than a personal slight, it becomes easier to notice when a conversation has drifted away from the experience being described.

 Practical Note

-If you consistently live outside other people's imaginations, the problem is not your communication.
-It is the size of their model.
-For tips on dealing with this, see our other field note @@communicating-with-constraints.
+If an experience consistently falls outside other people's imaginations, the issue may not be communication alone.
+It may also be the listener's available model.
+For ways to reduce that gap, see our other field note @@communicating-with-constraints.

 How Sympa Can Help